 For Sikhs, the turban is not about culture, it's an article of faith that is mandatory for men.
 The turban is also a reason why Sikh men have been targeted and attacked in America, especially after 9/11.
-Turbans are featured in "The Sikh Project," an exhibition that runs from September 17-25 in New York and celebrates the Sikh American experience.
+Turbans were featured in "The Sikh Project," a 2016 exhibition that celebrated the Sikh American experience.
 British photographers Amit and Naroop partnered with the Sikh Coalition for the show.
 This photo is of New York actor and designer Waris Singh Ahluwalia, who was kicked off an Aero Mexico flight in February after refusing to remove his turban at security.

 Harpreet Kaur, a producer at Maryland Public Television, founded Sach Productions, a media organization that creates films focused on minority issues.
 She was the first Sikh reporter in Washington.

 Harmandeep Singh, a high school senior in New York, arrived from India in 2014.

 Ishprit Kaur's mother is a nurse and inspired her daughter to become one, too.
 Kaur was also drawn to the medical field because her father is battling Parkinson's disease.